jfrog/artifactory-user-plugins/CONTRIBUTING.md

 ## Acceptance Criteria ##

 - Plugin files must be placed inside a folder.
 The plugin groovy file and its folder must share the same name.
 The plugin folder can be placed inside a category folder to group plugins under the same subject.
-- Update the README.md to be consistent with the changes.
-If you are proposing a new plugin or if the README.md file is missing, use the README.md template below to create a new one.
+- Update the *README.md* to be consistent with the changes.
+If you are proposing a new plugin or if the README.md file is missing, use the template below to create a new one.
 - Provide at least one automated test case.
 If you cannot provide working test cases, use the template below to add a always fail test case to your plugin.
 This will make easier for us to identify plugins missing actual test cases that need our attention.
-- Test case groovy files must have the `Test` suffix in their names.
-Example: `MyPluginTest.groovy`
+- Test case groovy files must have the *Test* suffix in their names.
+Example: MyPluginTest.groovy
-- Test case groovy files can be placed at root level of plugin folder or at a subfolder called `test`.
+- Test case groovy files can be placed at root level of plugin folder or at a subfolder called *test*.
 If you have multiple files as part of your tests, you must use the subfolder method.

 ## README.md Template ##